 The resultant well flowed at a rate of 3,800bbl/day of 36° crude and 1.26 million cubic feet of gas.
 This well was followed by the drilling of two appraisal wells.

 The first well, 15/24b-5, was drilled in 1991 and tested 5,464b/d of 32° API oil and 1.79 million cubic feet of gas via a 48/64in choke.

 The second well, 15/24b-6, was drilled the following year.

 It tested 2,954b/d 37° API oil with 0.72 million cubic feet of gas through a 36/64in choke.

 MacCulloch was developed using three development wells at first oil.

 The MacCulloch subsea production wells are individually tied back to an FPSO using seabed flexible flowlines and risers.

-The FPSO and all production facilities (including personnel, maintenance and logistical support for the life of the field) are supplied under a production services contract with the North Sea Production Company, a joint venture between Odebrecht-SLP and Maersk.
+The FPSO and all production facilities, including personnel, maintenance and logistical support for the life of the field, are supplied under a production services contract with the North Sea Production Company, a joint venture between Odebrecht-SLP and Maersk.

 Processed oil is metered on the vessel and transported by pipeline to the Piper B platform, which is operated by Elf Exploration.

 Meanwhile, associated gas is exported to Piper B. From there is it transmitted using the Frigg pipeline system, to the St Fergus terminal in Aberdeenshire, through a 150mm-diameter, 30km-long line.